wo3kie/cxxDojo/README.md

 Implement a program demonstrating a Finite Differential Method to calculate differential equation.

 **102. cholesky.cpp**
 Implement Cholesky matrix decomposition.
-From [Wikipedia](https://en.wikipedia.org/wiki/Cholesky_decomposition) Cholesky decomposition of positive-definte matrix into the product of a lower triangular matrix and its conjugate transpose.
+From [Wikipedia](https://en.wikipedia.org/wiki/Cholesky_decomposition) Cholesky decomposition of positive-definte matrix into the product of a lower triangular matrix _L_ and its conjugate transpose _L'_ _A_=_LL'_.

 **103. gramSchmidt.cpp**
 Implement a function to orthonormalise a set of vectors.
-Use Gram-Schmidt algorithm to do it.
+Use [Gram-Schmidt](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) algorithm to do it.

+**104. qr.cpp**
+Implement a function to do a QR decomposition of a matrix.
+From [Wikipedia](https://en.wikipedia.org/wiki/QR_decomposition) QR decomposition is a decomposition of a matrix _A_ into a product _A_=_QR_ of an orthogonal matrix _Q_ and an upper triangular matrix _R_.